GuiAndrew/VidlyMVC/VidlyMVC/README!!!!.txt

 	* Let's put the @Html.AntiForgeryToken () before the button in the CustomerForm view.
 	* We also put in the Save method inside the Customers controller, the ValidateAntiForgeryToken.

+	51 - Exercise:
+	   - implement in the form of view Movies (New) the validations:
+	* 1 - Remove the default date 1 Jan 0001.
+	* 2 - Stock should also remove 0 which is default.
+And if put 0 will give validation error, it must be between 1 and 20.
+	* 3 - All fields are required.
+	* 4 - And we'll also put the anti-forgery token.
+We put this near of the button, in view MovieForm.
+	* To remove the default date and remove the default stock 0:
+	* First is to remove Movie = new Movie () in method New in the Movies controller, within initialization of the MovieFormViewModel.
+	* Next we do in the MovieFrom view put @Html.Hidden ("Movie.Id", (Model.Movie! = Null)?
+Model.Movie.Id: 0) at the bottom,
+	near of the button.
+	* Or:
+	* create a viewModel.
+Since it is already created(MovieFormViewModel), we will change this ViewModel.
+Do not forget to change the view MovieForm to use this ViewModel.
+In the view do control + H, put .Movie. replace .(dot) and click enter.
+	And we have to do one of two things, either we change the MovieController Edit and Save Methods and we put the properties inside the new MovieFormViewModel, or we create in the ViewModel(MovieFormViewModel) constructors to initialize these properties.
+And then just pass as a parameter into the new MovieFormViewModel in the Edit and Save methods.